rldaulton/GCF-Stripe/README.md

 <h6>Deploying...</h6>

 4.)
-Select `Inline Editor` under the Source code option, or upload your your own versiobn, using the code supplied in this repo.
+Select `Inline Editor` under the Source code option, or upload your own version, using the code supplied in this repo.

 5.)
-Ensure that you have filled in the code with your Stripe information, most importantly your [Stripe Keys](https://github.com/rldaulton/GCF-Stripe/blob/36f0bef34cfd0d37676208cdec7119c3bdca244a/Charge%20Customer/index.js#L4), which you can find in your Stripe Dashboard under `Dashboard > API`.
+Ensure that you have replaced the pieces of code, where necessary, with your Stripe information - most importantly your [Stripe Keys](https://github.com/rldaulton/GCF-Stripe/blob/36f0bef34cfd0d37676208cdec7119c3bdca244a/Charge%20Customer/index.js#L4), which you can find in your Stripe Dashboard under `Dashboard > API`.

 6.)
 Once deployed, use your client to call the endpoint for your function & supply the correct [parameters encoded](https://github.com/rldaulton/GCF-Stripe/blob/96fc38fc0220aee9a0ecaee718a8b0edf1db18d8/Charge%20Customer/index.js#L12) in the `URL` to interact with the Stripe API.